 In 3-D, the action is still defined by~Eq.~(\ref{iu}) where, now, the change in $\varphi$ translates into a change in $x_r$, the local coordinate along the wavenumber.
 Hence, deriving the action requires writing the Hamiltonian for the wave-particle interaction in terms of $x_r$, and in terms of the local coordinates across the wavenumber, which we denote by of $y_r$ and $z_r$.
 These coordinates read,

 where $\theta_r$ varies between 0 and $2\pi$, and $\psi_r$ varies between $-\pi/2$ and $\pi/2$.
 Instead of considering $\psi_r$ and $\theta_r$ as functions of space and time, the analysis greatly simplifies if, for each electron, these angles are considered as given functions of time.
-Namely, $\theta_r(t)\equiv\theta_r[\mathbf{x}(t),t]$, $\psi_r(t)\equiv\psi_r[\mathbf{x}(t),t]$, where $\mathbf{x}(t)$ is the position of the considered electron, at time $t$.
+Namely, $\theta_r(t)\equiv\theta_r[\bm{x}(t),t]$, $\psi_r(t)\equiv\psi_r[\bm{x}(t),t]$, where $\bm{x}(t)$ is the position of the considered electron, at time $t$.
 Then, introducing the generating function, $G=x_rv_{x_r}+y_rv_{y_r}+z_rv_{z_r}$, allows to derive the Hamiltonian for the conjugated variables $(x_r,y_r,z_r,v_{x_r},v_{y_r},v_{z_r})$,

 The extra term $\partial_tG$ couples the time variations of the various coordinates.
-This is essentially a geometrical effect entailed by the rotation of the wavenumber, which we mainly discuss in this Appendix.
-To do so, we proceed as in Section~\ref{IIB} and perform the canonical transformation $(x_r,v_{x_r})\rightarrow(\varphi,V)$ that derives from the generating function $G'=\varphi V$.
+This is essentially a geometrical effect entailed by the rotation of the wavenumber.
+We proceed as in Section~\ref{IIB}, and perform the canonical change of variables, $(x_r,v_{x_r})\rightarrow(\varphi,V)$, that derives from the generating function $G'=\varphi V$.
 This yields the 3-D counterpart of Eq.~(\ref{H0}) for the Hamiltonian,